-The employment dynamics across age groups (see Figure 1.3) reveal that youth (20-29 years) and older employees (50-64 years) experienced the most pronounced increases in employment rates.
+The employment dynamics across age groups (see Figure 1.3) reveal that younger (20-29 years) and older employees (50-64 years) experienced the most pronounced increases in employment rates.
 The average increase of the youth employment rate marked 15%, for older employees 22%, but for middle-aged workers only 7%.
 This pattern was not consistent with the overall EU-27 dynamics, except for the employment growth in the age group of 50-64 years.
 Compared to the overall EU-27 levels, however, cross-country heterogeneities were dramatic.
 For youth, the employment rate increased by 41% in Serbia, 37% in Montenegro and 28% in Hungary, and for older employees, it increased by 45% in Serbia, 44% in Hungary and 31% in Bulgaria and Slovenia.
 Meanwhile, the rate for middle-aged employees (30-49 years) increased by around 10% in 2019 in most of the Danube Region.
 The climbing employment rates in Bulgaria, Hungary, Montenegro and Serbia were, to a large extent, driven by young and older workers.
-In Serbia, younger and older workers' employment rates in 2019 were 42% and 45% higher, respectively, than those in 2011, while the rates reached 37% and 30% in Montenegro, respectively.
-25% and 44% in Hungary, respectively, and 16% and 31% in Bulgaria, respectively.
-The Republic of
+In Serbia, younger and older workers employment rates in 2019 were 42% and 45% higher, respectively, than those in 2011, while the rates reached 37% and 30% in Montenegro, respectively, 25% and